A great alternative to regular pie. This buttermilk slab pie is baked on a buttery shortbread crust with a lemon and nutmeg custard filling.

 They also taste great with a dollop of vanilla ice cream on top!

-- 2 sticks (8 oz) unsalted butter, cut into small chunks
+- 8 ounces unsalted butter cut into chunks

 - 3 large eggs